-Similar to the recent Dear Zindagi, the film articulates on the need to address mental health problems.
+Similar to the recent Dear Zindagi, the film articulates the need to address mental health problems.
 Realistically so, Surjan looks down upon therapy and unknowingly berates his wife who is seeking help.
 Between this struggle, he loses out on his own inner self.
 Frenny tells Surjan, “Tum apna dard ka ilaaj karo, warna aur dard milega”.
-Treatment or ilaaj is subjective here, since what she practices is anything but actual help.
+Treatment or ilaaj is subjective here since what she practices is anything but actual help.
 Yes, within the supernatural prototype, her statements do make sense and that’s about it.

 Countless what-if’s notwithstanding, Talaash remains a beautifully nuanced film.
 Do we even have a distinct suspense drama genre in India yet?
 Easily the reason why certain audience members felt the ‘suspense’ didn’t pack a punch!
 Why should it, when all Talaash intended to pack were poignant emotions?
 In everyman terms, isn’t it easier to connect to a man getting over his grief than a vengeful ghost serving payback?
 If recalled, the promos didn’t emit a whodunit flavour either.
 Ahead of its times?
 Maybe, for a superstar vehicle.

 KU Mohanan’s camera is one that knows its projections and colour palettes.
 A treat to sore eyes, his night scenes are luckily not squeaky clean.
-His lenses let the grittiness of Mumbai come magically alive – be the stations at Grant Road and Dockyard Road or Mahim Ka Mela.
+His lenses let the grittiness of Mumbai come magically alive – be it the stations at Grant Road and Dockyard Road or Mahim Ka Mela.
 A lot of it must be attributed to Sharmishta Roy’s brilliant production design.

-Revisit the lengthy sequence where Roshni and Surjan goes out to watch a film.
+Revisit the lengthy sequence where Roshni and Surjan go out to watch a film.
 It continues through a disturbing meetup, a song ‘Jiya Laage Naa’ and Surjan finally attaining semi-catharsis with Rosie’s interference.
-Amplified by P.M Satheesh’s sound design, Ram Sampath’s soundtrack contributes equally in creating an atmosphere that is emotional and mysterious.
+Amplified by P.M Satheesh’s sound design, Ram Sampath’s soundtrack contributes equally to creating an atmosphere that is emotional and mysterious.
 Javed Akhtar picks up his pen to write gems like, ‘Yeh hai gumrahon ka rasta… muskanein jhooti hai… pehchanein jhooti hai…’